 E.4.
-Ensure that Conservation and Recreation Department budgets contain sufficient resources to address expanded land management and maintenance responsibilities and expanded facilities-resulting from Stow Acres and other projects.
+Ensure that Conservation/Recreation Department budgets contain sufficient resources to address expanded land and facility maintenance responsibilities resulting from Stow Acres and other projects.

 Responsibility: CC, RC, TA, SB Priority: Medium

 Japanese knotweed removal - Tuttle Lane

 E.5.
 Ensure the permanence and stewardship of lands under the care and control of homeowner and condominium association.
 Work with associations to assist them in understanding their land management obligations and, where necessary, transfer lands to more capable conservation land managing entities.